 Say the word “robot” to any man, woman or child and they’ll probably conjure up images straight out of science fiction.
 Robots haven’t exactly enjoyed good PR since their public debut in 1939, and for a very human reason: We don’t understand how they work.
 This makes it easy to think of robots as emotionless boxes of circuits.
-Unfair.
-From ailment-treating robots to solar panel cleaning robots, there’s a lot more to them than that.
+From ailment-treating robots to solar panel cleaning robots, they are the way of the future.

 Robots already do a lot for us.
-You’re probably not aware of it, but there are thousands of types of robots already at work in America and across the world as we speak—with jobs in industries ranging from entertainment to the military.
+From heavy lifting, to product fulfillment, to life-altering robotic technologies for those who have lost a limb – there are thousands of types of robots already hard at work in America and across the world as we speak—with jobs in industries ranging from entertainment to the military.
 Here are some of the coolest robots working today.

 ELEKTRO THE ROBOT